pykale/pykale/examples/polypharmacy_gripnet/README.md

 ## 3. Dataset

 The [GripNet](https://doi.org/10.1016/j.patcog.2022.108973) paper studied polypharmacy side effects on the dataset constructed by [Zitnik et al. [2]](https://academic.oup.com/bioinformatics/article/34/13/i457/5045770?login=false) integrating three datasets.
-We call this integrated dataset GripNet-DECAGON here, which can be regarded as a knowledge graph.
-It contains the relations among proteins (P) and drugs (D) labeled with the P-P association, P-D association and 1,317 side effects.
-The data statistics are shown below.
-In practical usage, the dataset should be divided into training, test and validation sets.
-The lack of a validation set during model fitting (e.g. training) may cause a warning from `pytorch_lightning`.
+This integrated dataset can be regarded as a [knowledge graph]https://en.wikipedia.org/wiki/Knowledge_graph).
+It contains the relationships between proteins (P-P), proteins and drugs (P-D), and drugs, labeled with the P-P association, P-D association, and 1,317 side effects, respectively.
+The data statistics are shown in the table below.
+A standard usage should include a training set, a validation set, and a test set.
+The lack of a validation set during model fitting (i.e., training) may cause a warning from `pytorch_lightning`.

 | Dataset           | Nodes            | Edges      | #Unique Edge Labels |
 | ----------------- | ---------------- | ---------- | ------------------- |